-All students study all subjects at Key Stage 3 (including Arabic or French), choosing options for Key Stage 4 in the March of Year 9.
-The Key Stage 3 Booklet details the skills and content taught in each year group, and shows how the curriculum progresses over the three years.
-Students are regularly assessed and their progress is monitored throughout the year to ensure that they are working at their expected level.
+All students study all subjects at Key Stage 3 (including Arabic or French or Spanish as a Modern Foreign Language - MFL), choosing options for Key Stage 4 in the March of Year 9.
+The Key Stage 3 Booklet details the skills and content taught in each year group and shows how the curriculum progresses over the three years.
+Students are regularly assessed, and their progress is monitored throughout the year to ensure that they are working at their expected level.
 The booklet contains information on our policies for reporting, homework, absence, behaviour management and uniform, as well as useful information regarding school trips and extra-curricular activities.
-There will also be information on tests, end of year examinations and the new GL Assessments.
+There will also be information on tests, examinations, GL Assessments and CAT4 tests.

-New School Timings
+School Timings